-When SARS first surfaced, no specific tests were available to help doctors diagnose the disease.
+When SARS first surfaced, no specific tests were available.
 Now several laboratory tests can help detect the virus.
 But no known transmission of SARS has occurred anywhere in the world since 2004.

 Severe acute respiratory syndrome (SARS)